CarGurus Header

 • Plug into your 7kW home wallbox and the BMW i7’s huge battery will charge from empty to full in under 15 hours.
 It will charge at up to 11kW from a powerful enough AC charge point, but bear in mind that very few domestic properties in the UK can support an 11kW charger, which is why it’s routine for home chargers in the UK to charge at a maximum charging rate of 7.4kW.

-• If you want the most luxurious: We’d stick with the slightly cheaper BMW i7 xDrive60 Exclusive, but go for all the options including the Executive Pack, which bundles the executive reclining, heated and cooled massage seats in the back, plus the ‘Theatre Screen’, sunblinds and more, albeit for £10,500.
-Don’t forget the front massage seats, the upgraded ‘Diamond’ Bowers and Wilkins audio, and the incredible Sky Lounge glass roof.
-The cashmere seats are seriously lovely, so why not add them as well if you’re going all out and are brave enough to contemplate cleaning them.
+• If you want the most luxurious: We’d stick with the slightly cheaper BMW i7 xDrive60 Excellence, but go for all the options including the Executive Pack, which adds the reclining, heated and cooled massage seats in the back, plus the Theatre Screen, sunblinds and more, albeit for a hefty five-figure price.
+Don’t forget the front massage seats, the upgraded Bowers & Wilkins Diamond audio system, and the incredible Sky Lounge glass roof.
+The Merino leather/wool-cashmere seats are seriously lovely as well, so why not add them if you’re going all-out and are brave enough to contemplate cleaning them.
+It’s worth noting that some options are available only as part of a pack.

 • If you want the best chauffeur car: As above, although perhaps skip the cashmere seats.